sarsanaee/sarsanaee.github.io/about.md

 Before joining QMUL, I was a research assistant at SingArch lab of NUS SoC working with [Djordje Jevdjic](https://www.comp.nus.edu.sg/~jevdjic/).
 I completed my bachelor's and master's degrees at IUST advised by [Mohsen Sharifi](http://webpages.iust.ac.ir/msharifi/).

 I also spend a couple of months at [EPFL LCA2](https://www.epfl.ch/labs/lca2/) in 2017.
-I worked on studying the availability of Electrical Grid Controllers via Xen hypervisor.
+I studied the availability of Electrical Grid Controllers on Xen hypervisor.

 ### Teaching
 Distributed systems - Spring'21 (TA)